 Is there scientific evidence that supports the use of St. John's wort for depression?

-There is some scientific evidence that St. John's wort may be helpful in treating minor depression, but the benefit seems similar to that of antidepressants.
-However, two large studies, one sponsored by the National Center for Complementary and Alternative Medicine (NCCAM), showed that the herb was no more effective than placebo in treating major depression of moderate severity.
-NCCAM is studying the use of St. John's wort in a wider spectrum of mood disorders, including minor depression.
+There is some scientific evidence that St. John's wort may be helpful in treating mild depression, and the benefit seems similar to that of antidepressants.
+However, two large studies, one sponsored by the National Center for Complementary and Alternative Medicine (NCCAM), showed that the herb was no more effective than placebo in treating major depression of moderate severity; ironically, the conventional drugs also studied did not fare any better than placebo, either.
+NCCAM is studying the use of St. John's wort in a wider spectrum of mood disorders, including mild depression.

 How do I take St. John's wort?

-St. John's wort is most often taken in liquid or pill form.
+St. John's wort is most often taken in liquid or capsule form.
 The dried herb may also be used as a tea.

-The most common dose used in studies has been 300 mg, three times a day.
+The most common dose used in studies has been 300 mg, three times a day as a standardized extract.
 Preparations in the U.S. have varied amounts of active ingredient in them.
 So be careful to note how much you're getting in your tablets.

 What should I watch for if I take St. John's wort?